recodeleadership/recodeleadership.github.io/services/amplifying-your-strengths.md

 hero_bg: light
 ---

 No time slots available at the moment?
-Please join the waitlist, and I’ll personally let you know when new sessions open up.
+Please [join the waitlist here](https://forms.gle/JPEdmr5xzLHqXN2L6), and I’ll personally let you know when new sessions open up.

 ### The Environment We’re In